-The Club can arrange First Aid training oriented towards caving and similar activies.
-All members are strongly encouraged to attend such courses.
+The Club can arrange First Aid training oriented towards caving and similar activities.
+All members are encouraged[SR1] to attend such courses, and should notify the Secretary if they do so.
 Members should notify the Club of any First Aid (or similar) qualification they hold.
 Appendix 1 gives a list of active OUCC members with first aid qualifications.

 A first aid kit is kept in the Club tackle store for taking on Club caving meetings.
 The meeting leader should check that it is taken.
-The contents of this kit are given in Appendix 2.
-The kit is checked periodically by the Club's Safety Representative.
-If any item is used from the kit, the Safety Representative should be notified so that it can be replaced if necessary.